gumaerc-testorg/es.291-spring-2003/content/pages/syllabus.md

 Format
 ------

-This course, as part of the [Experimental Study Group](https://esg.mit.edu/) Seminar Series, offers students the opportunity to participate in a small discussion-based class taught by an MIT upperclassman under the guidance of a faculty supervisor.
+This course, as part of the {{% resource_link "7b67b6d7-ea64-40d0-b2db-eb8ea18d7cf1" "Experimental Study Group" %}} Seminar Series, offers students the opportunity to participate in a small discussion-based class taught by an MIT upperclassman under the guidance of a faculty supervisor.
 Student James Rising (S.B.
 '05, Philosophy) taught this seminar, loosely supervised by ESG faculty.
 Seminars taught in this format are all graded Pass/Fail and receive 1/2 of the academic credit assigned to regular academic classes.

 Seminar Goals
 -------------